Taliban ambulance bomb kills 95 in Kabul

 "Our priority and focus right now is to help those in need and provide the best treatment for those wounded," he wrote.
 "This is the moment when we all need to stand together and punch our enemy hard.
 This is enough!"

-The head of the United Nations mission in Afghanistan called the attack "nothing short of an atrocity" that targeted a civilian area of the city.
+The head of the UN mission in Afghanistan said the attack was "nothing short of an atrocity" that targeted a civilian area.

 "While the Taliban claim suggested the purpose of the attack was to target police, a massive vehicle bomb in a densely populated area could not reasonably be expected to leave civilians unharmed," Tadamichi Yamamoto said in a statement.

-"I am particularly disturbed by credible reports that the attackers used a vehicle painted to look like an ambulance, including bearing the distinctive medical emblem, in clear violation of international humanitarian law," he said.
+"I am particularly disturbed by credible reports that the attackers used a vehicle painted to look like an ambulance, including bearing the distinctive medical emblem, in clear violation of international humanitarian law."

-US Ambassador to Afghanistan John Bass condemned what he called a "senseless and cowardly bombing" and those who perpetrated it.
+John Bass, US ambassador to Afghanistan, called it a "senseless and cowardly bombing."

 "My government and I stand with the brave people of Afghanistan.
 Their work to create a peaceful, prosperous future for all the citizens of this country is the best response to terrorists and others who know only violence," Bass said in a statement.